gobeyondidentity/developer-docs/versioned_docs/version-v1/platform-overview/what-are-passkeys.md

 ---
-title: What is a Universal Passkey?
+title: Universal Passkeys and Devices
+last_update:
+   date: 01/20/2023
 ---

 A Universal Passkey is a public and private key pair.
 The private key is generated, stored, and never leaves the user’s devices’ hardware root of trust (i.e. secure enclave).
 The public key is sent to the Beyond Identity cloud.